 The Cumbre Awards

 Modeled after PRSA’s Bronze and Silver Anvil Awards, the Cumbre Awards recognize outstanding strategic public relations campaigns and tactics that incorporate sound research, planning, execution and evaluation.
 Entries are judged against and standard of excellence and the Cumbre Best of Show recognition is given to the highest overall score in campaigns and tactics.
-The 2019 Cumbre Awards were presented this past November, and the 2020 awards will take place digitally this November.
+The 2020 Cumbre Awards were presented virtually last November and the 2021 Awards Ceremony is tentatively scheduled for November of this year.

 The Lee and Marie Hirst Vista Award